sdilts/cl-bindgen/README.md

 + `force` : If true, then ignore errors while parsing the input files.
 + `macro_detector`: The [macro detctor function](#the-macro_util-module)
   used to detect header macros
++ `expand_pointer_p`: A function that takes a typename and returns whether or not pointers of this type should be fully expanded or left as `:pointer`.

 ### The `mangler` Module